JGuzak/shieldXl_battery/README.md

 STL made in reference to the original shieldXl case. shieldXl_battery design was made with [Blender](https://www.blender.org/) and [CAD Sketcher](https://www.cadsketcher.com/).

 gcode and prusa slicer files can be found in `/prints`, stls in `/models`.
 Tested with PLA on Prusa MK3 and Prusa MK4 printers.
-There are two flavors of the case; `shieldXl_battery` and `plusplus`.

-* The `shieldXl_battery` case has a rectangle cutout on the side for all of the IO and can accomodate a stock pi/shieldxl kit with no modifications.
-* The `plusplus` case has only TRS midi, usb charging, and a power switch on the side but requires permiently removing some IO on the pi. *DO THIS AT YOUR OWN RISK, DENKI OTO and I ARE NOT LIABLE IF YOUR PI BREAKS DURING OR AFTER THIS MODIFICATION.*

 ## Assembly